aospapp/aosp/external/linux-kselftest/android/README.md

 3. Apply the patches in android/patches/, resolving conflicts as required.
 4. Test on all supported kernel versions, ensuring that any tests currently enabled in VTS do not generate new failures.
 5. Commit the merge.

+If the runtime of kselftest changes significantly be sure to update the runtime-hint and test-timeout parameters to VTS in test config files under `test/vts-testcase/kernel/linux_kselftest/testcases/`.

 Notes on Individual Tests
 -------------------------